aws-samples/agentic-orchestration/README.md

 * [CrewAI Framwork](https://github.com/crewAIInc/crewAI)

 ## Conclusion
-By the end of this workshop, you will have a solid understanding of how to build a agentic orchestration system using Amazon Bedrock, KnowledgeBase, Langchain, and Langgraph.
+By the end of this workshop, you will have a solid understanding of how to build a agentic orchestration system using Amazon Bedrock, Knowledge Base, Langchain, and Langgraph.
 This knowledge will enable you to create powerful genreatiev AI-powered applications that can effectively reason about complex problems and make informed decisions.